zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Termination by you

-You may terminate the framework agreement at any time by ceasing your use of the services and deleting your customer account on our website.
+You may terminate the Framework Agreement at any time by ceasing your use of the services and deleting your customer account on our website.

 ### Termination by us

-We may terminate the framework agreement at any time via email message with a notice period of 90 days.
-Any use of the services will cease at the end of this period and the framework agreement will be terminated.
+We may terminate the Framework Agreement at any time via email message with a notice period of 90 days.
+Any use of the services will cease at the end of this period and the Framework Agreement will be terminated.

 ### Automatic termination

-If you have neither used services nor made payment for a period of 3 years, the framework agreement will be considered automatically terminated at the end of this period.
+If you have neither used services nor made payment for a period of 3 years, the Framework Agreement will be considered automatically terminated at the end of this period.

 ### No reimbursement

-Any remaining credit shall automatically expire upon termination of the framework agreement.
+Any remaining credit shall automatically expire upon termination of the Framework Agreement.

 ### Termination of services